UniBwM-IFS-AILab/AUGUR/README.md

 ---

 ## Description
-Augur is a Flutter package for our ASUPEX framework that provides real-time visualization of position, telemetry, and other essential flight data.
+Augur is a Flutter package for our AUSPEX framework that provides real-time visualization of position, telemetry, and other essential flight data.
 Designed for seamless integration, it enhances situational awareness with a clear and intuitive display.
-It connects with Valkey and ROS over respective clients.
+It connects with Valkey and ROS 2 over respective clients.

 ---
 ## Installation